Jacobs-University/ICCV3_Salient_Object/PFA_Net/readme.md

 # Impelmentation of the the PFA MODEL.

 First we install dependecies.
-The code is written python 3.7.
+The code is written in python 3.7 enviorment.

 Following are the dependencies to train the model.